 Hiking Solo or Hiking in a Group?

-Everyone has a personal preference for how they want to hike.
+At Hillwalk Tours, we know that everyone has a personal preference for how they want to hike.
 Many enjoy the camaraderie of groups, while many others relish the solitude that comes with hiking on your own.

 Both have their benefits, and it’s really up to you how you’d like to hit the trails.